 Many quantum algorithms aim to prepare eigenstates of Hamiltonians, including ground states.
-In this section, we thus consider the task of estimating energies $E_i$ of eigenstates $H \ket{E_i} = E_i \ket{E_i}$.
-Our aim is to make statements about the sampling improvement factor $\mathcal G_{\ket{E_i}} \left( \mathcal B_{\rm Pauli}, \mathcal B_{L_x, L_y} \right)$, where $\mathcal B_{\rm Pauli}$ labels the partitioning of $H$ into groups of mutually commuting local operators, which often coincide for lattice Hamiltonians to partitioning into different Pauli operators. $\mathcal B_{L_x, L_y}$ denotes the splitting $H$ into $L_x \times L_y$ large disjoint patches, a cover of which forms one of the partitions of $H$.
-We call these geometric partitionings.
-They are defined explicitly as follows:
+In this section, we thus consider the task of estimating energies $E_i$ of eigenstates, where $H \ket{E_i} = E_i \ket{E_i}$.
+Our aim is to make statements about the sampling improvement factor $\mathcal G_{\ket{E_i}} \left( \mathcal B_{\rm Pauli}, \mathcal B_{L_x, L_y} \right)$, where $\mathcal B_{\rm Pauli}$ labels the partitioning of $H$ into {fewest} groups of mutually commuting local operators, which often coincide for lattice Hamiltonians with partitioning into different Pauli operators. {$\mathcal B_{L_x, L_y}$ labels geometric partitioning, where each partition is obtained by splitting of $H$ into disjoint patches of size $L_x \times L_y$}, compare Fig.~\ref{fig: Introduction}.
+For explicit definitions see Appendix ~\ref{app:def_partitionings}.
+For all considered partitionings of $H$, we have the following lemma.

-\begin{defn}[Explicit geometric partitionings] Let $H$ be a lattice Hamiltonian as defined in Eq.~\eqref{eq: intro_geometrically_local}.
-We define its geometric partitioning $H_1 + H_2 = H$ by:

-with $H_{cut}$ being the 2-local terms of $H$ cut in $H_1$ and added to $H_2$, and vice versa $H_{cut}^\prime$ to obtain subsystem patches $H_{b,k}$ with disjoint support.
-We use the notation

-for the one-local and two-local terms in Eq. \eqref{eq: intro_geometrically_local}, where the site indices $i$ and $j$ have two components for two dimensional lattices, $i=(i_x,i_y)$ and $j=(j_x,j_y)$, and consider the following three specific partitionings.